Mountain Zebra

 • The striped color pattern of this animal is likely to reflect over 70% of incoming heat, thus helping the Mountain zebra escape overheating under the scorching sun of Africa.

-• The striped coat of these mammals is believed to act as camouflage, confusing predators, particularly when the animal is in the long grass.
-According to a recent study, zebras have developed this type of coloration in order to get rid of biting insects, whose visual systems don't perceive a monochrome pattern.
+• The striped coat of these mammals is also believed to act as camouflage, confusing predators, particularly when the animal is in the long grass.
+According to a recent study, zebras have developed this type of coloration to get rid of biting insects, whose visual systems don't perceive a monochrome pattern.

 References